Fellow-Consulting-AG/docapp-docs/docs/doc2/settings/groups-users-permissions/index.md

 ---
-title: Groups, Users and Permissons
+title: Groups, Users and Permissions
 description: In this area you can manage users and their roles, create sub-organizations, configure groupsas well as their users and permissions for different document types.
 date: "2022-09-23"
 tags: